-Lemon balm promotes relaxation, reduces anxiety, and improves sleep quality.
+Lemon balm can promote relaxation, reduce anxiety, and consequently improve sleep quality.

 Does lemon balm tea help with insomnia?

-The appropriate dosage of lemon balm for sleep can vary depending on individual needs, age, and health conditions.
+The appropriate dosage of lemon balm can vary depending on individual needs, age, and health conditions.

 Some possible combinations with lemon balm include chamomile and valerian root.
 Lemon balm can be consumed daily if it is in the proper dosage.

-To use lemon balm for sleep, you can try drinking a cup of lemon balm tea before bedtime or taking a supplement with a standardized extract.
+You can drink a cup of lemon balm tea before bedtime or take a supplement with a standardized extract.

 However, it’s essential to consult a healthcare professional before starting any new supplement, especially if you are taking medications or have any pre-existing medical conditions.